superfly/docs/machines/update.html.md

 Hello!
 I'm Frankie the balloon!
 ```

-## Create a standby Machine
+## Make the Machine a stopped standby

 For the sake of resilience, you can create a stopped [standby](/docs/reference/app-availability/#standby-machines-for-process-groups-without-services) for Machines that don't have Fly Proxy services and therefore can't be supplemented by Fly Proxy "autostart" in case of a host failure.

 ```
-fly machine update . --standby-for 287444ec026748,148ed726c54768
+fly machine update --standby-for 287444ec026748,148ed726c54768
 ```

-## Start a Machine on a schedule
+## Start the Machine on a schedule

-Use the `--schedule` flag to start the Machine on a fuzzy `hourly`, `daily`, `weekly`, or `monthly` cycle.
+Use the `--schedule` flag to configure the Machine to start on a fuzzy `hourly`, `daily`, `weekly`, or `monthly` cycle.
 This is useful for running Machines that do a finite job, then exit.
 The Machine is started the first time when you run `fly machine update`, and again once, each (approximate) hour, day, week, or month.

 <div class="important icon">
 **Important:** If the host on which a stopped Machine resides doesn't have the resources to start it when its scheduled time comes, you'll get an error back.
 It's up to you to build the appropriate level of redundancy into your apps.